 What is Health at every size (HAES)®?

-The Association for Size Diversity and Health (ASDAH) and HAES Australia Inc affirm a holistic definition of health, which cannot be characterized as simply the absence of physical or mental illness, limitation, or disease.
+The Association for Size Diversity and Health (ASDAH) and Size Inclusive Health Australia affirm a holistic definition of health, which cannot be characterised as simply the absence of physical or mental illness, limitation, or disease.
 Rather, health exists on a continuum that varies with time and circumstance for each individual.
 Health should be conceived as a resource or capacity available to all regardless of health condition or ability level, and not as an outcome or objective of living.
 Pursuing health is neither a moral imperative nor an individual obligation, and health status should never be used to judge, oppress, or determine the value of an individual.

 The framing for a Health At Every Size (HAES®) approach comes out of discussions among healthcare workers, consumers, and activists who reject both the use of weight, size, or BMI as proxies for health, and the myth that weight is a choice.
 The HAES® model is an approach to both policy and individual decision-making.
 It addresses broad forces that support health, such as safe and affordable access.
 It also helps people find sustainable practices that support individual and community well-being.
 The HAES® approach honors the healing power of social connections, evolves in response to the experiences and needs of a diverse community, and grounds itself in a social justice framework.

 The Size Inclusive Health Australia Position Statement on Weight Neutral Care clarifies how these principles are applied to the health support of individuals.